Chain of Events

-Chain of Events is a 1958 British crime film directed by Gerald Thomas based on a radio play by Leo McKern.
-It features Susan Shaw, Dermot Walsh, Jack Watling, Freddie Mills and Joan Hickson.
+Chain of Events is a 1958 British crime film directed by Gerald Thomas and starring Susan Shaw, Dermot Walsh, Jack Watling, Freddie Mills and Joan Hickson.
+It was written by Patrick Brawn based on a radio play by Leo McKern.

 Plot

-A London bank clerk (also called Clark) evades the gaze of a busy bus conductor to avoid paying his bus fare, as he doesn't have the right fare.
+A London bank clerk (also called Clarke) evades the gaze of a busy bus conductor to avoid paying his bus fare, as he doesn't have the right fare.
 However, a bus inspector gets on and challenges him.
 He claims he had a ticket and that the conductor is lying.
 He is asked for his name and address.
 It turns into a formal complaint.
 He gives his name as John Stockman, one of his acquaintances whose address he knows.

 Next we see the real John Stockman in court.
 It appears that the conductor and inspector think it is the same man.
 Stockman justifiably denies it and is very rude about the witnesses.
 He is fined £5, but the case gets in the local newspaper.